 John Calvin Stevens left an indelible mark on Maine by designing more than a thousand buildings in the state over his six-decade career.

-John Calvin Stevens was born in Boston on Oct.
+He was born in Boston on Oct.
 8, 1855, the son of a cabinetmaker.
 His family moved to Portland when he was two.

 He designed the Winslow Homer house and studio, transforming the latter from a carriage house.
-Like many of his buildings, the Homer studio is connected organically with the Maine landscape and incorporates historical motifs.
+Like many of his buildings, the Homer studio connects organically with the Maine landscape and incorporates historical motifs.
 Stevens’ style was described as having a ‘primitive simplicity and wholesome vigor.’

 He also designed many public libraries, municipal buildings, hotels, and churches.
 John Calvin Stevens’ libraries can be found in in Buckfield, Clinton, Rumford, Houlton, Waterford, Limington, Winthrop, South Paris and Bethel.

 Stevens designed buildings like the Biddeford City Hall (above) in the Colonial Revival style.

 Stevens died on Jan.
 25, 1940.
 The City of Portland declared Oct.
 8, 2009 ‘John Calvin Stevens Day’ in his honor.

 Image: Winslow Homer studio by By User:Magicpiano – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=28901158.
 This story was updated in 2021.